GerbenBeintema/nonlinear_benchmarks/README.md

 # nonlinear_benchmarks

 The official dataloader of [nonlinearbenchmark.org](http://www.nonlinearbenchmark.org/).
 This toolbox simplifies the process of downloading, loading, and splitting various datasets available on the website.
+It also some basics instruction on submitting benchmark results and commonly used error metrics.

 ## Usage Example